-So, pop in, try some samples, and find out what all the fuss is about.
+When visiting Dingle, pop in, try some samples, and find out what all the fuss is about.

 Grab your whiskey glass and savour 'uisce beatha', the water of life, in Dingle.
-Established in 2012, this artisan distillery revived the tradition of independent whiskey distilling in Ireland.
+Established in 2012, this artisan Dingle distillery revived the tradition of independent whiskey distilling in Ireland.

 Tour their facility and try award-winning whiskey with notes of marzipan and almonds, or subtle hints of citrus and vanilla.
 And if you prefer a different tipple, try their gin infused with Irish botanicals or high-quality vodka.